Norway Embarks On Its Most Ambitious Transport Project Yet

 This floating, multi-span suspension bridge in Norway will traverse extremely deep waters.
 It will float on pontoons tethered to the sea floor with steel cables.
 In order to maintain stability, the tops of the towers will be tied together. @i_firth #TED2018 pic.twitter.com/wlMardf1Pg— TED Talks (@TEDTalks) April 12, 2018

 The government's solution is to build a bridge that would float on pontoons that would be connected to the fjord's silted seabed with suction anchors.
-Norway already has two floating bridges.
+Norway, the United States, Poland, Belarus and other countries already use floating bridges.
 Another fjord, the Sulafjorden, which is 1,300 feet deep, poses a similar challenge.
 One possible solution is something no one has ever built before: a submerged, floating traffic tunnel.

 Arianna Minoretti, an Italian engineer who works for the public road administration, says the tunnel could be made of concrete to provide ballast and float about 100 feet below the surface.
 It could be fastened to floating pontoons or tethered to the sea bed.
 Minoretti says there is something of a global race to see who can build the first floating underwater traffic tunnel.